jkibe/recipes/content/recipes/almond-tart/index.md

 Preheat an oven to 190 °C (375 °F) with fan (convection), if available.

-Line a baking tray with a Silapt or parchment paper and center a 24 cm (9.5") tart ring on the prepared tray.
+Line a baking tray with a Silpat or parchment paper and center a 24 cm (9.5") tart ring on the prepared tray.

 Roll out the pastry dough to approximately a 2 mm thickness, large enough for the tart ring.
 Drape the pastry dough over the ring, pushing the dough into the corners.
 Run a rolling pin over the rim of the tart ring to remove the excess dough.
 Using a fork, gently prick the base of the dough.